mulle-nat/mulle-clang/BUILD_MULLE_CLANG.md

 <a name="common-generic"></a>
 ### Common generic instructions

-Build and install using the `install-mulle-clang.sh` script.
+Build and install using the `install-mulle-clang` script.

 The script downloads and builds the compiler and the dependencies.
 If your machine is puny and weak, try to get pre-built binary packages from somewhere